Patchethium/Azalea/README.md

 ### Setting the dev config

-The config file used in devlopment is located in `config_dev/config.json`.
+The config file used in development is located in `config_dev/config.json`.
 You can set the core path in the GUI launched by `pnpm tauri dev` and this file will be created automatically.

 If you want to manually modify the config file, we also provide a `config_dev/config.template.json`, copy it to `config_dev/config.json` and modify it as below: